microsoft/powerbi-client-react/README.md

 # powerbi-client-react
 Power BI React component.
-This library lets you embed Power BI report, dashboard, dashboard tile, report visual, Q&A or paginated report in your React application.
+This library enables you to embed Power BI reports, dashboards, dashboard tiles, report visuals, Q&A or paginated reports in your React application, and to create new Power BI reports directly in your application.

 ## Quick Start